 Network members have investigated civil-military engagement in Iraq and Afghanistan, as well as improving distributed, renewable energy infrastructures.
 A “STAR-TIDES Japan” network supports a Japanese Cabinet Office project on Public, Environmental Health, and Disaster Medicine and other international STAR-TIDES networks are under discussion.

 From the teams perspective, in 2015 over 80 network members responded in a week to a foreign government request for support to refugee and internally displaced persons (IDP) camps, and other members supported 2018 CAPSTONE project by GMU students on community revitalization in West Virginia with information about innovative shelters.
-In the last three months network members have formed a team to enhance rural broadband connectivity, for example in Native American communities and other distributed populations.
+In the last year network members have formed a team to enhance rural broadband connectivity, for example in Native American communities and other distributed populations.